 Holbrooke left the State Department in 1996 to take a job in international banking.
-But he has been repeatedly pressed into service by the Clinton Administration as a special envoy to various international hot spots.
+But he has been repeatedly pressed into service by the Clinton administration as a special envoy to various hot spots.

 Both nominations require Senate confirmation.